gmmatt/torgeternity/Readme.md

 - Cards are removed from player pools when GM ends combat encounter
 - Fixed issue where Torg icon was not aligning in left custom menu
 - Many thanks to Durak who was mostly responsible for the changes in this patch!
+- Removed option for animated chat cards - it was causing formatting issues in some system installations.

 v.
 2.9.2
 - Fixed issue where "Hide Foreign Compendium" setting was broken (thanks for the help Durak!)